shorinji/LotroPluginExamples/README.md

 ## Howto install and manage plugin

-Plugins are installed by copying it to the game's *Plugin directory*.
-The *Plugins directory* is part of the game's user files, normally located in *C:\Users\yourusername\Documents\The Lord of the Rings Online*.
+Plugins are installed by copying it to the game's *Plugins directory*.
+The *Plugins directory* is part of the game's user files, normally located in *C:\Users\yourusername\Documents\The Lord of the Rings Online\*.
 First time, you will have to create the *Plugins directory* yourself as *C:\Users\yourusername\Documents\The Lord of the Rings Online\Plugins*.
 Once you have that directory, you can copy plugins there.
 The plugins normally are located in a directory named after the plugin's creator, or the plugin name.

-After a plugin is in the directory, the game will pick it up on startup and show it in the *Manage Plugins* menu on the character selection screen.
-(Or in-game by typing */plugins manager* in chat).
+After a plugin is in the right directory the game will pick it up on startup.
+Alternatively you can type the command */plugins refresh*.
+The plugin will then show up in the *Manage Plugins* panel in-game by typing */plugins manager*.

-You can even add or modify plugins *without restarting* the game by typing */plugins refresh* in the chat, then unload and reload the plugin.

 ## Anatomy of a plugin